 Now the Super Sport models were part of their own series the regular Impala was now the second most expensive series in the Chevrolet line-up.

-Your money bought you extra-thick foam cushion seats with leather-grain vinyl and cloth coverings, extra-long armrests, an electric clock, bright aluminum front seat end panels, Impala center emblem on the steering wheel and a few other interior refinements.
+Your money bought you extra-thick foam cushion seats with leather-grain vinyl (and cloth in the coupe) coverings, extra-long armrests, an electric clock, bright aluminum front seat end panels, Impala center emblem on the steering wheel and a few other interior refinements.

-Chevrolet managed to sell 442,292 Impala Sport Coupes for the 1964 model year at a base price of $2,678.
+The 1964 Impala SS Convertible would have cost $3,088.
 This came with a 230 Turbo-Thrift 6-cylinder engine and 3-speed manual transmission as standard.